-Problem Statement 1 (Prioritized): As stated before due to COVID 19 community and student involvement is low and almost non-existent.
-This is an ongoing concern that will be measured in the 2023 school year.
-Root Cause: Events were developed and executed early in the 2021 year yet due to COVID 19 sanctions late fall and spring events had to be cancelled.
+Problem Statement 1 (Prioritized): Community and student involvement is low.
+This is an ongoing concern that will be measured in the 2024 school year.
+Root Cause: Events were developed and executed early in the 2023.
+Intentionality of including parents in a timely manner was a concern.